Last Updated :

 He should be careful about the employers who would try to assert their power to grab the best deal.
 The arbitrator should ensure that there is no intimidation by any party at the opposite party.
 After setting the agenda, the mediator should let the other parties feel that the process would be absolutely confidential and private.

 The mediators will have to be careful while handling the sensitive information.
 Leakage of sensitive information would be a drawback to the process.
 In the end the arbitrator should encourage the parties to maintain cordial relations with one another.

-Advantages of mediation in the workplace
+Advantages of workplace mediation

-- Mediation is a non-aggressive process.
+Mediation is a non-aggressive process

 The policy of mediation is to establish a win-win situation where both parties’ interests are equally relevant.
 Until both parties are satisfied with the outcome the mediation will not be successful.
 Thus, mediation takes a completely different principle from the win-lose principal followed in litigation.
 In workplace mediation, the stakes are high for the organization as well as the workers.
 Workers and organizations have close relations with one another.